luojun96/neovim-conf/README.md

 The installed plugins are listed in `nvim/init.lua` file.

-Installed plugins are list as below:
+Installed plugins are listed as below:

 - Comment.nvim
 - barbar.nvim